Alydar: Suspicious death

+Alydar's grave at Calumet Farm.

 On November 13, 1990, Alydar appeared to have shattered his right hind leg in his stall at Calumet Farm in Lexington, Kentucky.
 Emergency surgery was performed the next day in an attempt to repair the injury, but the leg broke again.
 On November 15, Alydar was euthanized.
 At the time the owner of Calumet Farm was in dire trouble financially, but suspicions of foul play by the management were not raised until federal prosecutors investigated in the late 1990s.
 John Thomas (J.T.)
 Lundy was indicted and convicted in 2000 on separate but related fraud charges—bribing a bank executive for favorable loans—and served nearly four years in prison.
 The farm's former attorney, Gary Matthews, was also convicted and received a 21-month prison sentence.
 The Texas Monthly described Alydar's death as "a sweeping saga of greed, fraud, and almost unimaginable cruelty that could have been lifted straight from a best-selling Dick Francis horse-racing novel."
 Alydar is buried at Calumet Farm.

 In Houston federal court, MIT professor George Pratt testified that Alydar had to have been killed.
 He speculated that someone had tied the end of a rope around Alydar's leg and attached the other end of the rope to a truck that could easily have been driven into the stallion barn.
 The truck then took off, pulling Alydar's leg from underneath him until it snapped; he testified that the force involved was at least three times that which a horse was able to exert.
 About five days before Alydar's injury his original night watchman, Harold "Cowboy" Kipp, testified that he was at work on the farm when he was ordered to take Tuesday, November 13 off.